How To Reset Your Bumble Account [December 2019]

 Here are a few ways to improve your Bumble account for your next go at it.

 Users of the free tier of Bumble can set two filters at a time.
 If you have a subscription to Bumble Boost, you can apply as many filters as you wish.
 However, be aware that applying multiple filters can really cut down the available pool of people.
-If there are 1000 potential matches in your geographic area, and you apply three filters, one of which will screen out 90% of matches, another which will screen out 50%, and another which will screen out 80%, you’ll end up with (1000 * 0.1 * 0.5 * 0.2 = 10) just ten matches to scroll through.
-It’s better to use just a couple of filters on the most important “dealbreaker” attributes for you, so that you preserve your potential dating pool.
+If there are 1000 potential matches in your geographic area, and you apply three filters, one of which will screen out 90% of matches, another which will screen out 50%, and another which will screen out 80%, you’ll potentially end up with (1000 * 0.1 * 0.5 * 0.2 = 10) just ten matches to scroll through.
+It’s better to use just one or two filters on the most important “dealbreakers” so that you preserve your potential dating pool.

 Obviously, better pictures are part of the solution.
 Choose pictures that are clear, fun, and that represent you really well.
 Ask a few friends for their favorite pictures of you, then use those.
 Bumble’s own statistics show that users who use all six picture slots get more matches than those who only use some of the slots.
 Don’t be afraid to mix your pictures up periodically – if you have 12 great pictures of yourself, use six for a few weeks and then switch to the other six.
 There are photo rating services online where you can submit your photos to be graded by strangers – suck up the potential ego hit and test your photos with people other than those who don’t want to hurt your feelings.
 It’s also wise to ditch the selfie and invest in asking a friend to take some snaps.